MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

       },
       ...metaMaskSDKOptions,
     }),
+  ],
 ```

-This first option [infuraAPIKey](/wallet/reference/sdk-js-options/#infuraapikey) should be used to make [read-only RPC requests from your dapp](/wallet/how-to/make-read-only-requests).
+This first option [infuraAPIKey](/wallet/reference/sdk-js-options/#infuraapikey) should be used so that when you make [read-only RPC requests from your dapp](/wallet/how-to/make-read-only-requests) that user does not need to confirm any modals or have any wallet interactions.

-Direct, read-only JSON-RPC requests are blockchain requests that do not require user wallet interaction.
 Your dapp can directly call most JSON-RPC API methods, bypassing user wallet authentication for read-only operations.